KGME: After the war: frequency change and television expansion

 KPHO applied in 1946 to shift frequencies to 1030 kHz (amended the next year to 910 kHz), where it could increase power from 250 watts to ultimately 5,000.
 During this time, Phoenix gained another radio station, KOOL (960 AM), which proved to be highly relevant to changes taking place at KPHO.
 The station went on the air with 5,000 watts in June 1947 from studios in the Hotel Adams, and Autry opted to sell his minority stake at KPHO to buy KOOL.
 In Tucson, Autry and Charles Garland, who had been KPHO's general manager, owned station KOPO.
 Meanwhile, a second Phoenix-area radio station, KRUX (1340 AM), also sought the 910 kHz frequency, as did two other applicants proposing entirely new stations; all four applications were placed into comparative hearing.

 KPHO emerged successful from the hearing in April 1949, winning the right to move to 910; a principal reason for KRUX losing was that it was licensed to Glendale and sought to relocate to Phoenix.
 The new frequency and facility were activated on September 21, 1949, at 9:10 p.m.
 The 1230 plant was sold to start a new station, KRIZ, which was approved in 1950.

-1949 also saw the beginning of another major venture from KPHO.
-Schepp bought a stake in Phoenix Television, Inc., a company that held the first-ever construction permit issued for a television station in the state, KTLX.
+Also in 1949, Schepp bought a stake in Phoenix Television, Inc., a company that held the first-ever construction permit issued for a television station in the state, KTLX.
 One of KTLX's owners, oil tycoon John B. Mills, then bought 29 percent of KPHO.
-KTLX changed its call sign to KPHO-TV on October 4 and began broadcasting on December 4 as the state's first station.
+KTLX changed its call sign to KPHO-TV on October 4 and began broadcasting on December 4 as the state's first TV station.